Arryn Siposs

-Arryn Siposs (/ˈsɪpɔːs/ SIP-awss; born 25 November 1992) is an Australian professional American football punter for the Philadelphia Eagles of the National Football League (NFL).
+Arryn Siposs (/ˈsɪpɔːs/ SIP-awss; born 25 November 1992) is an Australian former professional American football punter.
 He is a former professional Australian rules footballer who played for the St Kilda Football Club in the Australian Football League (AFL).
-He later switched codes to play college football for Auburn in the United States.
-He has Hungarian roots.
+He later switched codes to play college football for Auburn.

 AFL career

 Siposs was drafted by St Kilda with the 75th selection in the 2010 AFL draft from the Dandenong Stingrays in the TAC Cup.
 He was originally from Beaconsfield and played in the South East Juniors where he kicked 99 goals in his under 16s year.
 Playing in the TAC Cup for the Stingrays he kicked 34 goals in 2010.